SystemJargon/unifi-usg/firewall/README.md

 Destination Groups:: RFC1918
 ```

-** for reference RFC1918 has the follow IP addresses:
+** for reference RFC1918 has the following IP addresses:
 ```
 10.0.0.0/8
 172.16.0.0/12